 You can also reset the EQ by saying “Alexa, reset the EQ”.

-Alexa also features preset sound modes (again, US only so far) that you can switch to with a voice command.
+Alexa also features preset sound modes (again, not available in all countries) that you can switch to with a voice command.
 The currently available sound modes are: Music, Movie, Sport, Night and TV.
 Each is designed to suit a particular type of audio playback.

 To change to one of the sound modes, say: